 Data breaches have become an ever-present fact of American life.
-Through accidental leaks and ransomware attacks, online criminals can gain access to personal identifying information, such as names, Social Security numbers (SSNs), medical treatment details, and credit card numbers.
+Through negligent leaks and ransomware attacks, online criminals can gain access to personal identifying information, such as names, Social Security numbers (SSNs), medical treatment details, and credit card numbers.
 Once in the hands of criminals, this information can be used to run up debts in victims’ names, steal from bank accounts, or order fake medical procedures.

 Large companies often collect more data than they actually need, hold it for too long, and fail to provide enough security.
 When they do, class action attorneys can secure compensation to data breach victims for time lost and losses incurred, and can push companies to adopt better, stronger data protection.
 The attorneys at Migliaccio & Rathod LLP have years of experience with data security litigation.
 Contact us for a free evaluation.

 Lopez v.
-The Urology Center of Colorado, Case No. 2022-cv-30037 (Colo.
-Dist.
-Ct.)
+The Urology Center of Colorado, Case No. 2022-cv-30037 (D. Colo.).
 Migliaccio & Rathod filed suit on behalf of patients against the Urology Center of Colorado, for not protecting patient data.
-A settlement was reached in that case, compensating class members for time spent addressing the breach and for any identity theft or fraud they may have suffered.
-More details about the settlement are available on the settlement website.
+The court granted final approval of a nationwide settlement covering 137,000 patients, which provided reimbursement for damages, including lost time, and two years of credit monitoring and identity protection.